Berkshire County Court Records

 | Berkshire Juvenile Court | 76 East Street, Pittsfield, MA 01201 | (413) 443-3637 |

-Clerk offices are generally open Monday through Friday, 8:30 a.m. to 4:30 p.m., though specific divisions may vary slightly.
-It is advisable to call ahead before visiting, particularly for the satellite courthouses in North Adams and Great Barrington.
+Clerk offices are generally open Monday through Friday, 8:30 a.m. to 4:30 p.m., though specific divisions may vary.
+Call ahead before visiting the satellite courthouses in North Adams or Great Barrington.

 Online Case Lookup

-The Massachusetts Trial Court Case Search (commonly called the “eCourts” portal) enables free public searches of case records across District Court, Superior Court, Boston Municipal Court, and Housing Court departments.
-Users can search by party name, case number, or attorney name.
-Results display case type, filing date, parties, scheduled events, and docket entries, though the availability of documents for viewing varies by case.
+The Massachusetts Trial Court Case Search (commonly called the eCourts portal) lets you search case records across District Court, Superior Court, Boston Municipal Court, and Housing Court departments for free.
+Search by party name, case number, or attorney name.
+Results show case type, filing date, parties, scheduled events, and docket entries — though the availability of viewable documents varies by case.

-For Probate and Family Court matters, Massachusetts maintains a separate electronic system.
+For Probate and Family Court matters, Massachusetts uses a separate electronic system.
 The Probate and Family Court eFiling and Case Access system allows registered users to search probate and family dockets.

 Steps for an In-Person Record Search

-- Determine which court department has jurisdiction over the case type you are researching — Superior Court handles major civil and criminal matters, District Court covers misdemeanors and smaller civil disputes, and Probate and Family Court manages estate and domestic relations cases.
+- Determine which court department has jurisdiction over the case type you're researching — Superior Court handles major civil and criminal matters, District Court covers misdemeanors and smaller civil disputes, and Probate and Family Court manages estate and domestic relations cases.

 - Visit the appropriate clerk's office at one of the locations listed above during business hours.

-- Provide the clerk with the case docket number if known, or supply the full names of the parties involved and an approximate filing date.
+- Provide the case docket number if you have it, or give the clerk the full names of the parties and an approximate filing date.

-- Review case information at the public terminal or request that the clerk pull the physical file.
+- Review case information at the public terminal, or ask the clerk to pull the physical file.

-- Request copies of specific documents and pay the applicable fees at the counter.
+- Request copies of the specific documents you need and pay the applicable fees at the counter.

 Mail and Written Requests

-Requests may be submitted by mail to the appropriate clerk’s office.
-Include the requester’s name and return address, as much identifying case information as possible (docket number, party names, case type, year filed), a description of the specific documents needed, and a check or money order for estimated copy fees made payable to the clerk’s office.
-Including a self-addressed stamped envelope helps expedite the return of documents.
+You can submit record requests by mail to the appropriate clerk's office.
+Include your name and return address, as much identifying case information as possible (docket number, party names, case type, year filed), a description of the specific documents you need, and a check or money order for estimated copy fees made payable to the clerk's office.
+Including a self-addressed stamped envelope helps speed up the return of documents.

 Are Court Records Public in Berkshire County?

-Massachusetts operates under a strong presumption of public access to court records.
-The Superintendence Rule of the Trial Court, Rule 1:15 — formally titled the Uniform Rules on Public Access to Court Records — establishes the framework governing inspection, copying, and dissemination of case files across all Trial Court departments.
+Massachusetts operates under a strong presumption that court records are open to the public.
+The Superintendence Rule of the Trial Court, Rule 1:15 — formally titled the Uniform Rules on Public Access to Court Records — sets out the framework for inspecting, copying, and sharing case files across all Trial Court departments.

 Generally Accessible Records

-Under Rule 1:15, the following are presumptively available to any member of the public:
+Under Rule 1:15, the following records are presumptively available to any member of the public:

 - Criminal complaints, indictments, and disposition records